Search

 Men are men, and women are…or are they?

-The mid-African state’s football federation (feguifoot) released a statement attacking what it termed ‘a slanderous campaign by international media’ after questions were raised over the sex of two of their women internationals.
+The football federation of the mid-African country (feguifoot) issued a statement criticizing what it referred to as ‘a slanderous campaign by international media’ following inquiries about the gender of two of their female players.

-The claims followed the Nzalang national’s participation in this month’s women’s Africa Cup of Nations.
+These allegations arose after the Nzalang national team participated in this month’s women’s Africa Cup of Nations.

-The accusations surfaced after the CAN in South Africa which was won by Nigeria who beat Equatorial Guinea 4-2 in the final – with the two finalists qualifying for next year’s women’s World Cup in Germany.
+The claims emerged after the CAN in South Africa, where Nigeria triumphed over Equatorial Guinea 4-2 in the final, with both finalists qualifying for next year’s women’s World Cup in Germany.

-In its statement Feguifoot declared, ‘The accusations of the presumed presence of two men in the Nzalang women’s team are totally without foundation.’
+In its announcement, Feguifoot asserted, ‘The allegations regarding the supposed presence of two males on the Nzalang women’s team are entirely baseless.’

-‘At the women’s CAN in South Africa they emerged as key players, a fact that has frightened some other African women’s sides,’ the statement concluded.
+‘During the women’s CAN in South Africa, they proved to be pivotal players, a situation that has unsettled some competing women’s teams in Africa,’ the statement concluded.

 Buford Balony says: It’s quite ironic considering most male soccer players aren’t considered men!